 Typically, federal law enforcement agents and prosecutors classify anyone who is potentially involved in a federal crime into one of three categories:” witnesses, subjects, or targets.
 When the Department of Justice (DOJ) thinks someone committed a federal crime, they send a target letter indicating that the person is the “target” of a federal investigation.
 If you received a target letter, the government is looking into you.
 Of course, this does not mean that you are guilty or that you will be found guilty.
 It does mean, however, that you should reach out to a highly experienced Indiana federal criminal defense attorney immediately to begin preparing your defense strategy.

 What is a grand jury subpoena?

 Although the name would seemingly indicate that a grand jury subpoena is issued by a grand jury, that is not the case.
 A grand jury subpoena is a type of subpoena that federal prosecutors use in the investigation of a federal crime.
 Grand jury subpoenas are used in grand jury proceedings, hence their name.
 When a federal prosecutor issues a grand jury subpoena, they believe the recipient has information that is important to their investigation.
 In some instances, the subpoena compels the recipient to testify at a grand jury proceeding.
 If that is the case, the person must testify without an attorney next to them.
 If you’ve been served with a grand jury subpoena, you must get in touch with an experienced Indiana federal criminal defense attorney before approaching prosecutors about the case.

 Should I speak with federal investigators or law enforcement if they are only speaking to me as a witness?

 Federal Criminal Charges Can Have Horrible Consequences: Protect Yourself!
-Contact Indiana’s Skilled Criminal Defense Attorneys
+Contact Our Indiana Federal Criminal Defense Attorney

 Call us at (888) 519-4897 or request a free case evaluation online now to discuss your options.